ibrahimalkurdi/ramadan_alarm_linux_appliation/README.md

 It worked on Ubuntu 18.04 as a cronjob.

 To run it for dawn time in crontab, add the line below with your desired time:
+Note: I set it one hour rafely earlier than the match time
 ```
 XX XX * * * <%directory%>/ramadan_alarmer.sh dawn
 ```